Pay your Traffic Citation

 Fax: (215) 686-9286

-All petitions seeking to establish a custody order or to modify an existing order are referred to the Master's Unit by the Clerk of Family Court and the Intake Unit, which will mail a notice for a date for a conference before a Master to all parties and attorneys of record in a case.
-If no agreement is reached at this conference, even for a temporary order, the Master may, in some cases take the parties to a Judge for the entry of a temporary order.
+All petitions seeking to establish a custody order or to modify an existing order are referred to the Master's Unit by the Clerk of Family Court and the Intake Unit.
+Until further notice, all Custody Master Hearings will be conducted using advanced communication technology.
+Upon scheduling, parties and counsel will receive specific instructions on how to virtually participate in their hearing.
 Where no final agreement is reached at the conference, the matter will be listed for a full hearing before a Domestic Relations Judge in all matters filed to establish primary custody.
-Partial custody cases will be scheduled for a record hearing before a Custody Master.
+Partial custody cases will be scheduled for a record hearing before a Custody Master

 Home Investigations: